osalvador/ReplicaDB/docs/src/content/docs/cli/parallelism.md

 KB/s.
 It is useful when replication shares a constrained network, but it does not change database lock, query, or sink commit behavior.

+The limit is applied per worker.
+For example, four workers each capped at 10,240 KB/s can collectively approach 40,960 KB/s when the source, sink, and network can sustain it.
+Use a per-worker value derived from the total budget, and remember that connectors without throttling support ignore this tuning path as documented on their connector page.

 ## A tuning sequence

 1. Start with one job and a representative table.